catalyst-cloud/catalystcloud-docs/source/images/converting-machine-image.rst

 From KVM QCOW2 to RAW
 =====================

-On a host with QEMU installed, convert the QCOW2 disk to a RAW disk:
+On a host with qemu-utils installed, convert the QCOW2 disk to a RAW disk:

 .. code-block:: bash